-In some ways, the Detroit Film Theatre’s film presentation of the opera La bohème on Oct.
-24, 2009 reminded me of one of those optical illusion pictures where your eyes keep switching between views of one image or another.
+The Detroit Film Theatre’s film presentation of the opera La bohème on October 24, 2009 reminded me of one of those optical illusion pictures where your eyes keep switching between views of one image or another.

 Was it an opera done in the style of a movie?
 Or was it a film with dialogue and music taken from an opera?